fastalks/CrossShot/README_EN.md

 ## Run flow

-1. Start the desktop app: the main process launches an HTTP server, registers mDNS, and listens for IPC.
+1. Start the desktop app: the main process launches an HTTP server and listens for IPC; the pairing view displays a QR for mobile pairing.
-2. Start the mobile app: it uses nsd to discover `CrossShot Desktop` and shows available services.
+2. Start the mobile app: the mobile app can scan the desktop pairing QR or accept a manual server address/port to connect to the desktop service.
 3. Grant permissions and enable monitoring: Android requests screenshot/storage/overlay/foreground-service permissions and then listens for MediaStore changes or floating-button triggers.
 4. Upload: when a new screenshot is detected it is re-encoded as PNG to ensure integrity and uploaded via `POST /api/upload`.
 5. Display & diff: the Electron app stores the screenshot under `userData/screenshots`, the renderer fetches metadata via IPC, and pixelmatch is used to generate diffs and statistics.